baijian/gitjoy/README.md

-python-flask-demo
+pytho-flask-demoo
 ===============

-##A demo project using flask
+#oA demo project using flask

 * 1.The folder structures of large application using python package rather than module